bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.
+.map will return a new array and is faster.

 2. What is the difference between a function and a method?
+That a method is a function within a function.

 3. What is closure?
+The process in which a child function inherits from its parent function.

 4. Describe the four rules of the 'this' keyword.

 5. Why do we need super() in an extended class?
+To be able to inherit methods of a parent class.

 ## Project Set up